microbit-playground/matrix7seg/README.md

 With `matrix7seg` on the microbit and the wires connected it is possible to drive the display:

-First import the class and initialise it:
+First import the class and initialise an instance of it:

 ```
 # only spi is imported to save memory